 It’s hard to believe that King of the Cage betting lines has been around for nearly two decades now, offering fight fans a chance to weigh in on some of the most exciting bouts in the world.
 Started by Terry Trebilcock in 1998, ownership of this organization changed hands briefly before Terry reacquired the business.
 Afterwards, he joined forces with reality TV heavyweight Mark Burnett to develop a variety of exciting MMA events.

 The odds for the King of Cage are currently unavailable.
-The odds were last updated on May 23, 2022:
+We will update these odds as they become available.

 King of the Cage, or KOTC for short, is in many ways the minor leagues of the MMA world.
 Fight cards consist of the best up-and-coming MMA stars and veterans fighters who still have a love for the sport and willingness to get in the ring.
 With online betting, Canadians can bet on the future of the MMA world and start winning big off a fighter before they make it to the UFC or Bellator, or pick their favourite fighters from the past and watch them go out in a blaze of glory.